mehulagg/gitlab/doc/ci/yaml/README.md

   - For GitLab.com, the limit is 50.
 For more information, see our [infrastructure issue](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/7541).
   - For self-managed instances, the limit is: 50.
 This limit [can be changed](#changing-the-needs-job-limit).
-- If `needs:` refers to a job that is marked as `parallel:`. the current job depends on all parallel jobs being created.
+- If a job `needs:` a job using the [`parallel`](#parallel) keyword, it depends on all jobs created in parallel, not just one job.
+It also downloads artifacts from all the parallel jobs by default.
+If the artifacts have the same name, they overwrite each other and only the last one downloaded is saved.
 - `needs:` is similar to `dependencies:` in that it must use jobs from prior stages, meaning it's impossible to create circular dependencies.
 Depending on jobs in the current stage is not possible either, but support [is planned](https://gitlab.com/gitlab-org/gitlab/-/issues/30632).